Surviving Graduation: 5 Tips to Keep Up Job Hunt Motivation

 Rejection is normal

-But it’s important to know that something else is just on the horizon- and this rejection will actually become a helpful life lesson for learning how to pick yourself back up.
+But it’s important to know that something else is just on the horizon.
+This rejection may actually become a helpful life lesson for learning how to pick yourself back up.

 Apply for everything

-I know it can be tough finding the “perfect” job to apply for, and so if a job description roughly fits your skills and you can imagine yourself doing it- apply!
+It can be tough to find the “perfect” job to apply for.
+If a job description roughly fits your skills and you can imagine yourself doing it- apply!

 Even if it’s just to get the experience of sending an application and choosing how to set out your CV, it’s so important to keep your options open and apply for any opportunities that look appealing.

-By making yourself apply for things regularly, you can also give yourself the motivation to keep going- and it’s a good idea to stay as busy as possible.
+By making yourself apply for opportunities regularly, you can also give yourself the motivation to keep going- and it’s a good idea to stay as busy as possible.

 Stop comparing yourself

-One of the worst things you can do after graduation is compare yourself to others!
-So one of my best job hunting tips would be to stop comparing yourself to your friends or family.
+One of the worst things you can do after graduation is to compare yourself to others!

 Stop comparing yourself to others and keep up job hunt motivation by focusing on where you want to go.